eastone2/Pokemon-Mini/README.md

-Please open ReadMe.txt for instructions on running the game and playing the game
+Please open ReadMe.txt for description and instructions on running the game